 4. A great example of how to make a video lecture with few distractions and simple equipment

-Once you get past his accent, Miguel Hernandez gives us a checklist to follow to make a good video lecture.
+Miguel Hernandez gives us a checklist to follow to make a good video lecture.
 Miguel is a top Udemy Instructor and the founder of Grumo Media.
 He explains the tools and equipment we need, how to prepare the lecture for recording, delivering and editing the lecture, and finally, how to export the lecture to video format so students can watch.

 Miguel prepares for a video lecture by setting up his equipment, including a webcam and laptop.
 His slides are created in advance, and he uses an external microphone because it provides better audio.
 He records the video using Camtasia software, and he can also edit using the software.
 Once he’s happy with the video, he uploads it to the internet.